felipetovarhenao/bell-tutorials/public/markdown/16_loops.md

 > _Don't repeat yourself_

-In _bell_, loops allow repetitive tasks to be automated efficiently through iterative operations.
+In _bell_, loops allow repetitive tasks to be automated efficiently through iteration.
 They are a powerful way to manipulate data structures by applying transformations dynamically.

 ## Loop clauses